x157/x157.github.io/UE5/Engine/Perforce-Sync-Procedure.md

 ###  If there are changes, then continue the procedure to merge them in:
 ###

-# Commit current Perforce snapshot to lyra-epic-51-dev
+# Commit current P4 snapshot to lyra-51-epic
 git add --all
 git commit -m "Import Lyra Release-5.1 Stream $YYYYMMDD"